TL;DR — Zero-Emission Industrial Waste Treatment

 - Set Science-Based Targets.
 Enrol in the Science Based Targets initiative (SBTi), where 10,000+ companies have now validated targets — 96% including Scope 3.
 Scope 3 Category 5 (waste in operations) must be explicitly addressed.
 PHANTOM deployment is a direct, verifiable pathway to hitting these targets.

 - Select a Zero-Emission Treatment Partner with Verified Technology.
 Not all 'green waste' solutions are equivalent.
 The vendor must demonstrate: peer-reviewed scientific validation, verified dioxin-free output, regulatory compliance with BAT and IED 2024 standards, and transparent output quality specifications including heavy metal protocols for contaminated streams.
-Contact Phantom Ecotech to schedule a technical site assessment to verify output protocols.
+Contact Phantom to schedule a technical site assessment to verify output protocols.

 - Optimise Internal Processes and Feedstock Segregation.
 PHANTOM's output quality is maximised by source separation.
 Establish internal protocols to separate glass, metal, and stone (which cannot be processed) from organic and plastic streams.
 This step typically reduces actual waste volumes requiring treatment by 15–25%.